 A program in medical transcription includes courses that provide practical training in the field.
 Some courses that might build up the skill sets necessary for the medical transcription profession include:

 - Medical terminology

 Employment Outlook and Salary Info

-Physicians' offices, hospitals and other healthcare facilities across the country employed a total of more than 74,810 medical transcriptionists in May 2012, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
-Those individuals earned a median annual wage of $34,020 in that year.
+As of May 2014, according to the U.S. Bureau of Labor Statistics (BLS), medical transcriptionists earned a median annual wage of $34,750.
 Medical transcriptionists who worked for home health care services earned higher salaries than others.
 From 2012-2022, the BLS has projected a job growth rate of 8%.

-Certification is not strictly a requirement in the medical transcription profession.
+Certification is not a strict requirement in the medical transcription profession.
 However, certification can boost a professional's value in the eyes of a potential employer.
-The Association for Healthcare Documentation Integrity (AHDI) offers its Certified Medical Transcriptionist and Registered Medical Transcriptionist credentials to individuals who have at least some years of professional experience.
-These certifications also require individuals to pass an examination.
+The Association for Healthcare Documentation Integrity (AHDI) offers its Certified Medical Transcriptionist and Registered Medical Transcriptionist credential to individuals who have at least some years of professional experience.
+To become certified, it is necessary to pass an examination.